rodneyshupe/Cookbook/Recipes/Entrees/Poultry/ChickenLettuceWraps.rst

 1. For the sauce, whisk together the soy sauce, hoisin, sesame oil, vinegar, peanut butter, honey, ginger, and garlic.
 Set aside.
 2. For the wraps, place a large skillet over medium-high heat and add in the sesame oil.
-Add the ground pork and cook, breaking the pork apart with the side of a spoon, until golden and almost cooked through about 6 minutes.
+Add the ground chicken and cook, breaking the chicken apart with the side of a spoon, until golden and almost cooked through about 6 minutes.
-3. Push the pork to one side of the pan and add in the green onions, bell pepper, garlic, and water chestnuts.
+3. Push the chicken to one side of the pan and add in the green onions, bell pepper, garlic, and water chestnuts.
 Cook for 1 to 2 minutes, tossing frequently, until lightly golden and tender.
-Stir the vegetables into the pork and continue cooking for 1 to 2 minutes or until the pork is cooked through.
+Stir the vegetables into the chicken and continue cooking for 1 to 2 minutes or until the chicken is cooked through.
 4. Pour the prepared sauce into the pan and toss well to combine and heat through.
-5. Snap off individual leaves of lettuce and fill with the saucy pork.
+5. Snap off individual leaves of lettuce and fill with the saucy chicken.
    Serve topped with chopped peanuts and some sriracha, if desired.

 Variations